rgreenste/varAnnoPrototype/README.md

 ## Example Usage

 Here is an example of how you could use this package to annotate a vcf file.
-Please not that at this time only vcf files for human data created with the h19 reference are supported.
+Please note that at this time only vcf files for human data created with the hg19 reference are supported.
 Additional support for other genome builds including coordinate liftover could be included in future updates.

 ### Load the Library